JunkBeat/AntiAFK-Roblox/README.md

 ## 💤 Energy-Efficient Mode (for ~1-15 Instances):
 - Minimize your Roblox windows.
-- Enable "Open for ... sec" to briefly bring a window into focus (useful for server restarts or game reloads).
+- Enable "Open for ... sec" to briefly set focus on the game window (useful for server restarts or game reloads).
-- Turn on "Hide window contents" to keep the window's content hidden when focused.
+- Turn on "Hide window contents" to hide window's content when focused.

 **✔ Best for:**
 - When you're not actively using your computer.
-- When running many Roblox instances (minimized windows use fewer resources!).
+- Running multiple Roblox instances (minimized windows consume fewer resources!).

 ## 💡 Tips on how to run multiple instances:
 - Automatically clear memory using Mem Reduct.
 - Lower FPS (FPS Unlocker, Roblox Account Manager).
 - Keep Roblox windows minimized most of the time.
-- Reduce graphics quality in video card settings and in the Roblox client settings.
+- Reduce graphics quality in video card settings and the Roblox client settings.
 - Close unnecessary programs.

 ## 🌙 Night Grinding: